'San Diego Karen' Sues GoFundMe Campaign Creator Over Starbucks Barista Fundraiser

-Category: World Politics Hits: 6Last summer we brought you the story of Amber Lynn Giles who tried to shame a Starbucks barista after he refused service to her because she wouldn't wear a mask.
+Category: World Politics Hits: 7Last summer we brought you the story of Amber Lynn Giles who tried to shame a Starbucks barista after he refused service to her because she wouldn't wear a mask.
 Her snotty Facebook post (now deleted) backfired in spectacular fashion after Matt Cowan set up a GoFundMe page, which went viral and racked up over $100,000.
 Now, almost a year later, she's filed a lawsuit against Cowan and his company, for defamation and invasion of privacy even though Giles campaign against the Starbucks employee was completely public.
 Self-inflicted assholery is my not so legalistic interpretation of the events.
 And because she's just a horrible human being, she wants some money.
 Source: KCAL, Los Angeles A woman has filed a lawsuit again the creator of a GoFundMe campaign that raised tens of thousands of dollars for a Starbucks barista in San Diego who went viral after asking her to mask up.
 The controversy sparked last June when a barista named Lenin asked customer and plaintiff Amber Giles to wear a mask in the store, according to KGTV in San Diego.
 She refused and left.
 Giles then posted a photo of the barista to Facebook which read, “Meet Lenen (sic) from Starbucks who refused to serve me cause I’m not wearing a mask.
 Next time I will wait for cops and bring a medical exemption.”

 Read more https://crooksandliars.com/2021/03/san-diego-karen-sues-gofundme-campaign